-The Gambia is one of the rare developing countries in the world to propose an ambitious conditional target that would bend its emissions onto a downward trajectory.
+The Gambia is rare among the world’s developing countries in proposing an ambitious conditional target that would bend its emissions onto a downward trajectory.
 The unconditional target is also amongst the most ambitious: the CAT rates this commitment “1.5°C Paris Agreement compatible,” one of only two such ratings of the 32 countries we assess.

 The CAT rates (I)NDCs only on unconditional targets excl.
-LULUCF.
-The Gambia submitted its unconditional pledge with a 2025 emissions reduction commitment.
-The CAT assesses The Gambia’s 2025 NDC based on this pledge for 2025 and rates the NDC commitment “1.5°C Paris Agreement compatible.”
-The “1.5°C Paris Agreement compatible” rating indicates that The Gambia’s climate commitment in 2025 is consistent with holding warming well below 2oC, and limiting warming to 1.5°C. The Gambia’s commitment does not require other countries to make comparably deeper reductions or greater effort, and is in the most stringent part of its Fair Share range.
-If the CAT were to rate the NDC based on The Gambia’s indicated 2030 emission reduction targets, the NDC would also be rated “1.5°C Paris Agreement compatible”.
+LULUCF, and rates The Gambia’s 2025 unconditional NDC commitment “1.5°C Paris Agreement compatible,” indicating that The Gambia’s NDC is consistent with holding warming well below 2°C, and limiting warming to 1.5°C. The Gambia’s commitment does not require other countries to make comparably deeper reductions or greater effort and is in the most stringent part of its Fair Share range.
+If the CAT were to rate the NDC based on The Gambia’s indicated 2030 emission reduction projections, we would also rate it “1.5°C Paris Agreement compatible”.

-The government has recognised that the transition to an affordable sustainable energy system is a critical milestone for the country’s socio-economic development as dependence on imported fuel oil has become a burden on the Gambian economy (IRENA, 2013).
-To ignite this transition, in 2013 the government enacted the New Renewable Energy law to implement a feed-in tariff for renewable energy sources, and to establish a renewable energy fund to promote the use of such sources (Government of The Gambia, 2013).
-Due to a lack of recent information, some uncertainty exists about the current implementation status of this legislation (REN21, 2017).
+The government has recognised that the transition to an affordable sustainable energy system is a critical milestone for the country’s socio-economic development as dependence on imported fuel oil has become a burden on the Gambian economy (IRENA 2013).
+To ignite this transition, in 2013 The Gambian government enacted the New Renewable Energy law to implement a feed-in tariff for renewable energy sources, and to establish a renewable energy fund to promote the use of such sources (Government of The Gambia 2013).
+Due to a lack of recent information, there is some uncertainty about the current implementation status of this legislation (REN21 2017).

 To meet its conditional target and give confidence to international investors, the Gambian government announced, in its Sustainable Energy Action Plan (Government of The Gambia, 2015), specific renewable energy and energy efficiency targets for 2020 and 2030, and declared the measures it would deploy to reach those targets.
-Since these measures will be implemented only if The Gambia receives international funds and technical support and there is no sign of such investment, we do not include them in the current policy projections.
-Nevertheless, these measures set the stage for a potentially rapid implementation of its conditional NDC given that international financial resources are mobilised.
+Since these measures will be implemented only if The Gambia receives enough international funds and technical support and there is no sign of such investment, we do not include them in the current policy projections yet.
+Nevertheless, these measures set the stage for a potentially rapid implementation of its conditional NDC provided that international financial resources are mobilised.